-GRAND PRIX DRESSAGE RIDER & USDF GOLD MEDALIST
+FEI GRAND PRIX DRESSAGE RIDER & USDF GOLD MEDALIST

-Cassie began her competitive dressage career at the age of 13 riding a retired thoroughbred racehorse named Landseer.
+She began her competitive dressage career at the age of 13 riding a retired thoroughbred racehorse named Landseer.
 Perpetually the underdog, Landseer set a record as the longest longshot to win at Santa Anita coming in at 99-1 and winning by a nose.
-Lance settled into his second career with Cassie and together this determined horse and rider team climbed their way up the dressage levels, winning numerous championships along with way.
-After a successful junior and young rider career, Cassie was twice selected for the US Equestrian Team / US Dressage Federation Advance Young Rider Graduate Program for emerging professional dressage riders.
+Lance settled into his second career with Cassie and together this dedicated horse and rider team climbed their way up the dressage levels, winning numerous championships along with way.
+After a successful junior and young rider career, Cassie was twice selected for the US Equestrian Team / US Dressage Federation Advanced Young Rider Graduate Program for emerging professional dressage riders.

 Cassie teamed up with her current coach USEF 'S' dressage judge Janet Curtis in 2016.
-With Jan’s meticulous eye and the help of very special horse named Whizzkid, she polished her riding skills and finally achieved her goal of riding Grand Prix dressage.
+With Jan’s meticulous eye and the help of very special horse named Whizzkid, she polished her riding skills and finally achieved the goal of riding Grand Prix dressage.
 In 2017 Cassie earned her USDF Gold Medal and won every Grand Prix competition she entered.